KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 boston$lstat <- imputed.boston[, 14]
 ```

-Now, there is no more missing values in the data.
+Now, there are no more missing values in the dataset.

 ``` r
 colSums(is.na(boston))